jjy1031/jjy1031.github.io/docs/how-to.md

 Creating GSM finished!
 ```

-Based on the generated viable GSM jobs, GSM can be performed.
-There are jobs that do not converge or fail to reach the product within the predefined maximum node.
+Based on generated GSM jobs, GSM can be executed.
+Some jobs can fail to converge or reach the product within the predefined maximum number of nodes and should be filtered out.

 ```
 ╔════════════════════════════════════════════════════════════════════╗